Tomawk/Fastpizza-Website/README.md

 The demo of website is hosted here -> http://fastpizza1.altervista.org/

-Everything is enable but if you dont want to register a new account, you can use the following users:
+Everything is enabled but if you dont want to register a new account, you can use the following users:

-* *Username*: User1 *Password*: Abcde12345
+* *Username*: User1 *Password*: Abcdef123
-* *Username*: User2 *Password*: Abcde12345
+* *Username*: User2 *Password*: Abcdef123